groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vssm-to-potm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSSM"
+        - icon: "far fa-file-alt"
           title: " About VSSM File Format"
           content: |
             Files with .VSSM extension are Microsoft Visio Stencil files that support provide support for macros.
-A VSSM file when opened allows to run the macros to achieve desired formatting and placement of shapes in a diagram.
-In general, Microsoft Visio is drawing software that allows to create files that can contain and represent user defined information in different shapes.
-The most common of these include, but not limited to, UML diagrams, flow charts, visual objects, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be converted to different file formats such as PNG, BMP, PDF and others.
+A VSSM file when opened allows running the macros to achieve the desired formatting and placement of shapes in a diagram.
+In general, Microsoft Visio is drawing software that allows creating files that can contain and represent user-defined information in different shapes.

           link: "https://docs.fileformat.com/image/vssm/"

     format:
         # format loop
-        - icon: "far fa-file-POTM"
+        - icon: "far fa-file-powerpoint"
           title: " About POTM File Format"
           content: |
             Files with POTM extension are Microsoft PowerPoint template files with support for Macros.
 POTM files are created with PowerPoint 2007 or above and contains default settings that can be used to create further presentation files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults along with macros that consist of custom functions for doing particular task.
 They may also be opened by a previous version of PowerPoint with Open XML document support installed.
 POTM files can be opened in Microsoft PowerPoint for editing like any other PowerPoint file.